 French knitting is sometimes called spool knitting.
 I wonder whether kids still do this?
 My sister and I loved it.
 Tasmanian winters are long and cold and this fireside occupation was perfect.
 Little boys enjoyed it too.
 My cousin Frank grew up in Deloraine and told me his grandmother stitched his efforts onto cloth to make kettle holders.

-To be honest, it’s the only sort of knitting I ever mastered.
+To be honest, it’s the only sort of knitting I ever mastered, well other than finger knitting ⁕ (see below).
 You could always find an old cotton reel, some left over wool and a few tacks.

 I’m not sure the one pictured was made using the spool method, but this is what they looked like;